JudBie/Incident-Handlers-Journal/README.md

 ![PII Theft Forced Browsing Part 1](images/entry4-pii-theft-part1.png)
 ![PII Theft Forced Browsing Part 2](images/entry4-pii-theft-part2.png)

 **My thought process**: This case demonstrated the serious consequences of web application vulnerabilities.
-I learned about forced browsing attacks where attackers manipulate URLs to access restricted resources.
 The six-day delay between the first and second ransom emails showed me how dismissing potential threats as spam can escalate situations.
 It reinforced the importance of timely incident response and proper access controls on web applications.

 ---

 ## Reflections and Key Takeaways
 ![Reflections and Notes](images/reflections-notes.png)

-### 1. Were there any specific activities that were challenging for you?
-Why or why not?

-Investigating a file using VirusTotal was challenging for me.
-I had never used VirusTotal before, so learning what to look for and understanding the information it provided took time.
-However, this challenge helped me develop practical skills in malware analysis and file investigation that are essential for security work.

-### 2. Has your understanding of incident detection and response changed since taking this course?

-Yes, significantly.
-I now understand what incident detection and response truly means and the various tools involved.
-Before taking this course, I thought incident response was primarily about constantly using security tools.
-However, I learned that much more is involved - particularly the importance of proper documentation.
-Maintaining an incident handler's journal is a crucial part of incident detection and response.
-This documentation creates a knowledge base, tracks patterns, and provides valuable information for future investigations.

-### 3. Was there a specific tool or concept that you enjoyed the most?
-Why?

-I enjoyed using VirusTotal the most.
-Despite initially finding it challenging, I came to appreciate how useful this tool can be.
-I was able to connect theoretical concepts I was learning with practical, real-world analysis.
-Seeing how the tool works in a sandbox environment and understanding the detection results helped solidify my understanding of malware analysis and threat detection.
+**My thought process**: I reflected on what I had learned and the tools I used, and realized that balancing tools with my own skills is essential to effectively responding to incidents.

 ---